WCCO (AM): Changes in ratings

 WCCO was the top-rated station in the Twin Cities for decades until shifting demographics and a decline in listening to AM radio caused a drop in the Arbitron and Nielsen ratings.

 Several FM stations, including classic rock 92.5 KQRS-FM and Top 40 101.3 KDWB-FM were able to overtake it.
 One sign of the changing times: the well-known farm report was dropped in early 2004, reflecting the fact that many farmers began to rely more on the Internet for such information and that the number of farmers in Minnesota has drastically shrunk since the station first began broadcasting (although agriculture remains vital to the region).

-In August 2008, as a cosmetic change to make WCCO in sync with other CBS talk radio stations, the station changed from "News/Talk 8•3•0 WCCO" to "News Radio 8•3•0 WCCO."
+In August 2008, as a cosmetic change to make WCCO in sync with other CBS talk radio stations, the station changed from "News/Talk 8•3•0 WCCO" to "News Radio 8•3•0 WCCO".
 On September 15, 2011, WCCO was awarded the NAB Marconi Radio Award for Large Market Station of the Year.

 Sports

-WCCO became the radio home of Minnesota Timberwolves basketball team starting with the 2011–2012 season, acquiring the broadcast rights from rival AM 1130 KFAN.
+WCCO became the radio home of Minnesota Timberwolves basketball team starting with the 2011–2012 season, acquiring the broadcast rights from rival KFAN.
+The Timberwolves would leave WCCO after the 2022–2023 season, moving their games to the iHeartRadio app with select games on KFXN-FM.
 WCCO started broadcasting University of St. Thomas football beginning in the 2011–2012 season.
-The St. Thomas football broadcasts would be caried on WCCO until the 2019-2020 season with no season in 2020 due to the COVID-19 pandemic.
+The St. Thomas football broadcasts would be carried on WCCO until the 2019–2020 season with no season in 2020 due to the COVID-19 pandemic.
 With the move to Division I starting in the 2021 season, the football games would move to KSTP.
-WCCO was the former home of University of Minnesota Golden Gophers athletics and Minnesota Wild hockey.
+WCCO was the former home of Minnesota Golden Gophers athletics and Minnesota Wild hockey.
 WCCO had been the radio flagship of the Minnesota Vikings football team from 1961 to 1969, 1976 to 1984, 1988 to 1990, and 1996 to 2000.

-The Minnesota Twins had been heard on WCCO since arriving in the Twin Cities in 1961, but because of a dispute between WCCO parent company CBS and XM Satellite Radio over compensation for its Major League Baseball broadcasts, CBS did not renew many of its MLB contracts.
-The Twins would move to KSTP beginning in the 2007 season, and would then move to then-team owned KTWN-FM prior to the start of the 2013 season.
+WCCO broadcast Minnesota Twins baseball from their arrival in the Twin Cities in 1961 until 2007.
+In 2007, the Twins began producing the games themselves while selling Twin Cities broadcast rights to KSTP beginning in the 2007 season.
 On November 17, 2017, WCCO announced that Twins broadcasts would return to the station beginning in the 2018 season.

+WCCO previously broadcast play-by-play for the Minneapolis Millers in the summer, and Minnesota Golden Gophers football in the fall.

 Entercom ownership

 On February 2, 2017, CBS Radio agreed to merge with Entercom.
 The sale was conducted using a Reverse Morris Trust to shield the deal from taxes.
 While CBS shareholders retain a 72% ownership stake in the combined company, Entercom was the surviving entity, with WCCO Radio no longer being co-owned with WCCO-TV.
-The merger was approved on November 9, 2017, and was consummated on the 17th.
+The merger was approved on November 9, 2017, and was consummated on November 17.

 In 2018, WCCO returned to the moniker "News/Talk 8•3•0 WCCO" with its logo reflecting the change.